MichaByte/2231puppy.tech/content/posts/projects/e-fidget/getting-started/index.md

 +++
 title = "E-Fidget - Getting Started"
 date = 2022-09-25T04:00:00.000Z
-draft = true
+draft = false
 tags = [ "Current Projects", "Hardware" ]
 aliases = [ "/e-fidget" ]
 +++

-## This is a work-in-progress page
+## Getting started

-There's a link to this page on the back of the E-Fidget, so this is a placeholder.
+The KiCad v6 source and gerbers can be found [here](https://github.com/2231puppy/E-Fidget).
+The board will run CircuitPython.
-Check back soon for more!
+Full instructions will be on this page soon!